satymshrma/satymshrma/README.md

-### Hi 👋
+### Hi! 👋

 I'm Satyam.
-(He/Him).
 I'm a Software Engineer from Dehradun, Uttrakhand, India.

-I have little experience in big data, machine learning, and AI technologies.
+I have little experience in big data, machine learning, and AI tech.
 I like working with user-focused software and aim to grow as a full-stack and machine-learning engineer.

 🌱 I am currently learning AI and web-based technologies.